 Site visits and mediation, if required

-When we are assessing your application, we may visit the site to take photographs and measurements, to assess the potential impact on adjoining properties and the streetscape.
+When we are assessing your application, we may visit the site to take photographs and measurements, and to assess the potential impact on adjoining properties and the streetscape.

 A decision is made